-UPDATE CONCERNING 2020 INTERNSHIPS AT THE KENNAN INSTITUTE
+UPDATE CONCERNING FALL 2020 INTERNSHIPS AT THE KENNAN INSTITUTE

-Please note that during the coronavirus outbreak, the Wilson Center and Kennan Institute will be postponing onsite meetings and events.
-We also anticipate that new scholar arrivals will likely be postponed.
-As Kennan Institute research interns work directly with our scholars in residence, this directly affects our internship program.
+Please note that during the coronavirus outbreak, the Wilson Center and Kennan Institute will be postponing onsite meetings and events for the remainder of the year.
+Incoming scholars have been given the option to postpone their fellowships or work remotely.
+At this time, the Wilson Center is developing its reopening plans to allow scholars to gradually enter and work from the Center on a controlled basis.
+As Kennan Institute research interns work directly with our scholars, this directly affects our internship program.

-We will keep all applications on file in the meantime.
-You may send in a new application to be kept on file for future consideration.
-Please be sure to note in your cover letter the period for which you wish to be considered (for example, summer or fall semester).
+TO APPLY: Send your resume and cover letter according to the instructions below.
+Please be sure to note in your cover letter the period for which you wish to be considered (for example, spring or fall semester).

 Thank you again for your interest in the Kennan Institute.
 We invite you to continue to use the Kennan Institute in your studies and work.

 The Kennan Institute offers paid research internships for undergraduate, graduate, and prospective graduate students.
 Each intern works with a scholar in residence at the Institute over a period of three to nine months.
 Applicants should have a good command of the Russian or Ukrainian language and ability to conduct independent research.
 This internship offers a flexible schedule of 15 hours per week.

 To apply, send a resume and cover letter describing your availability to work in Washington, D.C. and your research interests and strengths.
 You may send your application by email to email@example.com, or by regular mail to:

 Research Assistant Coordinator

 For more information, you may email Joseph Dresen or call (202) 691-4245.